 We develop materials and formats for collective inquiry with and about digital data, digital methods and digital infrastructures.

-Our approach characterized by an interest in:
+Our approach is characterised by an interest in:

-The Public Data Lab assembles through its projects, events and activities.
-If you are interested in collaborating, please do get in touch.
+We assemble through our projects, events and activities.
+If you are interested in collaborating, you are welcome to get in touch.